exasol/google-cloud-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 # User Guide

-This user guide helps you with getting started with the S3 Files Virtual Schemas.
+This user guide helps you with getting started with the Google Cloud Storage (GCS) Files Virtual Schemas.

 ### Installation